-“Strategic” is one of those words that gets tossed around a lot in business.
+“Be strategic” is one of those phrases that gets tossed around a lot in business.
 This is because it’s understood that to be “strategic” is an intrinsic good.
 Which makes sense, and is probably true.
 It’s easy to see how being strategic is better than the alternative.

 Too often, though, what it actually means to be strategic, or to have a strategy, gets lost.

 This breakdown generally occurs at the intersection of strategy and tactics.
 Because as much as these things get talked about, they are often difficult concepts to grasp.